 The PAIs are identified through our screening of environmental and social impact materiality.
-From an investment product perspective, the management and prioritisation of PAIs related to climate are defined by the given strategy and investment portfolios/activities and these considerations influence our investment decisions.
-As a minimum standard, PAIs are managed through exclusions and active ownership activities.
-However, this may be supplemented by inclusion criteria that further addresses specific climate-related PAIs.
+From an investment product perspective, the management and prioritisation of PAIs related to climate are defined by the given strategy and investment portfolios/activities and commitments.

-EU's climate benchmarks We also have index products that track either of the two EU climate benchmarks - the Climate Transition Benchmark or the Paris-Aligned Benchmark - enabling our investors to invest in companies engaging in the climate transition.
+EU's climate benchmarks

+We also have index products that track either of the two EU climate benchmarks - the Climate Transition Benchmark or the Paris-Aligned Benchmark - enabling our investors to invest in companies engaging in the climate transition.